 Planned Activities Program Activities and objectives will include five (5) tutors providing academic tutorial/ homework assistance for the 30-35 youth for 3-4 hours each day.
 This includes, but is not limited to, behavioral health, teacher conferences, mentoring, educational field trips, swim lessons, arts/crafts, and music.
-3 Project Name Hastings Community Center and Library-Section 108 Target Area Elkton/Armstrong Flagler Estates Hastings Goals Supported Public Facility or Infrastructure Activities Needs Addressed Public Facilities and Infrastructure Funding CDBG: \$621,735 Description These funds will be allocated to repay the Section 108 Loan that will be utilized for the construction of the Hastings Community Center and Library.
+3 Project Name Hastings Community Center and Library-Section 108 Target Area Elkton/Armstrong Flagler Estates Hastings Goals Supported Public Facility or Infrastructure Activities Needs Addressed Public Facilities and Infrastructure Funding CDBG: \$589,761.00 Description These funds will be allocated to repay the Section a utilized for the construction of the Hastings Comm Library.
+This proposed public facilities project will be households in the unincorporated area of Hastings These funds will be allocated to repay the Section 108 Loan that will be utilized for the construction of the Hastings Community Center and Library.
 This proposed public facilities project will benefit surrounding households in the unincorporated area of Hastings and Flagler Estates.
 The project is based upon the priority needs in the Citizen Survey.
 It will serve an estimated 8,275 residents.
-Target Date 9/30/2025 Estimate the number and type of families that will benefit from the proposed activities 8275 Location Description Hastings/Flagler Estates/ Elkton/Armstrong Planned Activities Matrix Code 19F- This proposed public facilities project will benefit surrounding households in the unincorporated area of Hastings and Flagler Estates.
+Target Date 9/30/2026 Estimate the number and type of families that will benefit from the proposed activities8275Location DescriptionHastings/Flagler Estates/ Elkton/Armstron 8275 Hastings/Flagler Estates/ Elkton/Armstrong Planned Activities Matrix Code 19F- This proposed public facilities project will benefit surrounding households in the unincorporated area of Hastings and Flagler Estates.
 The project is based upon the priority needs in the Citizen Survey.
 It will serve an estimated 8,275 residents.
-4 Project Name Nourish and Resilience Renewal Project Target Area Elkton/Armstrong Flagler Estates Hastings Goals Supported Public Facility or Infrastructure Activities Needs Addressed Public Facilities and Infrastructure Funding CDBG: \$128,455

 Description This project is designed to further support our community by providing them with a much-needed metal building, septic/ water well system parking lot to combat food insecurity by establishing a foremost center for efficient storage, distribution, and community outreach efforts aimed at providing essential nourishment to those in need.
-Target Date 9/30/2025 Estimate the number and type of families that will benefit from the proposed activities 213 Location Description Flagler Estates/ Hastings/ Elton/ Armstrong Planned Activities Matrix Code 05W-This project is designed to further support our community by providing them with a much-needed metal building, septic/ water well system parking lot to combat food insecurity by establishing a foremost center for efficient storage, distribution, and community outreach efforts aimed at providing essential nourishment to those in need.
-5 Project Name Planning and Administration 2024 Target Area Countywide Goals Supported Public Facility or Infrastructure Activities Public Services Planning and Administration Needs Addressed Public Facilities and Infrastructure Public Services Affordable Housing & Homeless Services Funding CDBG: \$228,798 Description For HUD-approved Planning & Administrative functions related to the operation of the CDBG program.
+Target Date 9/30/2026 4 Project Name Planning and Administration 2025 Target Area Countywide

+Goals Supported Public Facility or Infrastructure Activities Public Services Planning and Administration Needs Addressed Public Facilities and Infrastructure Public Services Affordable Housing & Homeless Services Funding CDBG: \$227,676.00 Description For HUD-approved Planning & Administrative functions related to the operation of the CDBG program.
 Target Date 9/30/2025 Estimate the number and type of families that will benefit from the proposed activities 0 Location Description Planned Activities Matrix Code 21A-Planning and administrative functions are requires to support the proposed projects in the AAP.